-The Fajr festivals, which are held in the different fields of cinema, theater and visual arts, held annually on the occasion of the Islamic Revolution in February.
+The Fajr festivals, which are held in the different fields of cinema, theatre and visual arts, held annually on the occasion of the Islamic Revolution in February.

-“Iran is proud of a rich culture and civilization and cities like Yazd, Kerman and Kashan are pioneers in production of beautiful textiles,” she explained.
+“Iran is proud of rich culture and civilization and cities like Yazd, Kerman and Kashan are pioneers in the production of beautiful textiles,” she explained.

 She said that Iran parliament, Majlis, supports the culture ministry’s Fashion and Clothes Management Working group in their activities to promote Iranian textile and fashion.

 For the first time, the festival plans to take up an impressive collection of clothes with the concept of a historical monument, Golestan Palace, in the competition section.

 The fashion and textile designers submit their works revolving around the Golestan Palace during the festival, which runs from February 25 to March 4 in Tehran.

 All fashion designers, clothing industry managers and those who are interested in the clothing and fashion industry can attend the event free of charge.